1P aka 1 primaire, or else 1st grade.

-Your child enters Geneva public school this year in 1P?
-We got you covered.
+Your child enters Geneva’s public school this year?
+Parentville’s got you covered!

-Just remember: like everything in Switzerland depends on the canton, the school is even more detailed: everything depends on the teacher.
-Differences from what is described here, are very likely to happen.
+Just remember: as everything in Switzerland depends on the canton, the school is even more detailed: everything depends on the teacher.
+Differences from what is described below may happen.

 PREPARE

 Kids are expected to be diaper-free, and independent when it comes to all toilet-related issues.
-They should also know how to dress themselves, put on their shoes, etc. Of course, teachers will occasionally help if needed, but they will talk about it with you.
-This means that for example it is better to avoid shoes with laces until the child can tie them without adults’ help.
+They should also know how to dress themselves, put on their shoes, etc. Of course, teachers will occasionally help if needed, but the expectation is for kids to be independent.
+For that reason it’s best to, for example, avoid shoes with laces until the child can tie them without adults’ help.

 IT’S IN FRENCH